chrisdb/CoReMite/README.md

 ## Limitations

-* I only tested this script with ruby 1.9.3.
+* I only tested this script with ruby 1.9.3 and 2.0.0.
 It definitely won't work with 1.8.x!

 ## Copyright